 We recognize that students have parties and other various social activities away from school that may involve certain classmates.
-However, to promote inclusion of students and not exclusion, we have in the past and will continue to enforce certain limitations.
+However, in an attempt to promote inclusion of students and not exclusion, we have in the past and will continue to enforce certain limitations.
 Invitations may be handed out in school only if: